sitegui/backuper/server/docs/calls.md

 ## 9: getQuotaUsage() -> (uint total, uint free, uint softUse)
 Return info about the current user quota (in bytes) softUse is the space taken by old versions (space that can be freed whenever needed)

+## 10: requestFileDownload(uploadId: string) -> (downloadToken: Token, size: uint, originalHash: Buffer)
+Throws: NOT_LOGGED_IN, NOT_FOUND
+To continue the download, the client should open another connection to downloadPort and send the token